panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-05 Program Management Committee/2019-06-05-PMC_Summary.md

 ESS staff couldn't attend (national holiday); Andy and Jean-Francois had to leave early (travel) and Florian couldn't join either
 (travel), so we had very few participants in this meeting.

-1. Upcoming Deliverables and milesontes :
+1. Upcoming Deliverables and milestones :

 	* D10.1 POPD Requirement.
-		Jordi explained draft is online and feedback is welcome.
+		Jordi explained that the draft is online and feedback is welcome.
 		Jean-Francois is OK with the document
 		Rudolf made some suggestions regarding adding a bit more text about consent being sought and when data is going to be erased.
 		Jordi committed to reword the document and notify everyone when it is ready.

-	* Milestone for stakeholders database missing
+	* Milestone for stakeholder database missing
 		Jordi reminded Dario that the milestone MS7.1 Stakeholder Database Ready is late.
 		Dario is unsure what is missing, but will talk with Roberto to have it ready as soon as possible Rudolf pointed out that the document is quite complete with very few details missing (e.g. some stakeholders are missing their description).
-		Jean-Francois pointed out that the questionaire is nto reported in the document to which Rudolf replied that he corrected the document, so he felt that was the equivalent to filling in the questionnaire.
+		Jean-Francois pointed out that the questionaire is not reported in the document to which Rudolf replied that he corrected the document, so he felt that was the equivalent to filling in the questionnaire.

 2. Feedback on deliverables

-	Jordi reported that the deliverables due in May (Mid-Year Summary Report, Data Management Plan and Website) were delivered on time and thanked everyone that made them possible.
+	Jordi reported that the deliverables due in May (Mid-Year Summary Report, Data Management Plan and Website) were delivered on time and thanked everybody who made this possible.
 	Regarding the Website there were two comments:

 	*    Andy would like permissions to edit the website (can the website be used as an information channel?)
-	*    Rudolf pointed out the website is slow to load and it is worth checking why and solve it
+	*    Rudolf pointed out the website is slow to load and it is maybe worth checking why and eventually solve it
 3. ExPaNDs

-	We briefly discussed the document Andy shared regarding working together with EXPaNDS.
+	We briefly discussed the document Andy shared regarding working together with ExPaNDS.
 	Rudolf thinks that the document is a good starting point and that the next action should be to write a MoU and then implement it.
 	There was agreement on the fact that there are plenty of possible synergies between PaNOSC and ExPaNDS, so by working together and not duplicating efforts we could do more.
 This is specially true of WP6.
-	Rudolf suggested that Annual Meetings could be a joint event between PaNOSC and ExPaNDS
+	Rudolf suggested that future Annual Meetings could be a joint event between PaNOSC and ExPaNDS

 4. HDF5 Workshop